-Postoperatively, patient is mobilized as soon as symptoms permit and is put on physical therapy, starting with touch-down weight bearing until union occurs.
+Postoperatively, the patient is mobilized as soon as symptoms permit and is put on physical therapy, starting with touch-down weight bearing until union occurs.
 Once union occurs, unrestricted rehabilitation is possible.

 Schanz Angulation Osteotomy

-This is a valgus osteotomy where the shaft is set into abducted position, so that the shearing stress of weight bearing and muscle retraction becomes an impaction force.
+This is a valgus osteotomy where the shaft is set into abducted position so that the shearing stress of weight bearing and muscle retraction becomes an impaction force.

-It is done in cases of non-union of fracture of neck of femur and congenital dislocation of hip.
+It is done in cases of non-union of fracture of neck of femur and congenital dislocation of the hip.

 The femur is cut transversely at ischial tuberosity level & the proximal fragment is adducted until it rests against the side wall of the pelvis.